powerfist01/iiitusports/README.md

 # iiitusports
-Sports Website of IIIT Una
+The official sports Website of IIIT Una

 It will be live soon :)